igorkll/nanoOS2/README.md

 * esp32

 ### main project structure
+* /tools                 - tools
+* /data                  - files that project need to build
+* /temp                  - temporary files are created during compilation, the folder must exist but the contents can be deleted
 * /drivers               - drivers in C
 * /filesystem            - initial images of filesystems
 * /filesystem/storage    - changeable filesystem partition